LAST UPDATED: October 23, 2019

 PUBLISHED ON October 23, 2019

-If you ride your bicycle consistently, then you need to care for your bike’s chain.
-If you don’t, you face your chain wearing away faster and reducing the performance quality of your bicycle.
+If you ride your bicycle consistently, then you need to care for its chain.
+If you don’t, it can wear away faster and reduce the performance of your bicycle.
 You should find a bike chain lube that can protect against water and dirt.
 Here are some options to consider for your bike.